Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 name=Alice&message=Hello
 ```

-Without fastify-formbody, Fastify does not parse this format.
+Without @fastify/formbody, Fastify does not parse this format.
 This plugin automatically parses the URL-encoded body and makes it available as a JavaScript object on request.body.
 So after enabling it, you can safely do:
 ```